zuggamasta/midiTracker/README.md

 Ctrl + *←* :  Next Scene

+Space : Panic / Restart

+s : Save

 q : Quit

+### Saving / Loading
+You can save the current state of your file with the 's' button.
+Files will have this format ```230509-21-55.json```and will be saved next to your midipython.py file.
+If you want to load a state use ```miditracker.py -load yoursavefile.json```to do so.

+### PANIC / STOP ALL NOTES / RESTART
+Use the space key to stop all playing midi channels and notes.
+This also restarts playback.

+### Quitting
 process can only be closed by the 'q' key, if there is still a "note_off" message to be sent some channles might get stuck in a "note_on" and sustain forever

 ### Diagrams to keep my work organised